 - Risk factors

-- Clinical features/diagnostics: See “Symptoms/clinical findings” above and “Diagnostics” below.
+- Clinical features/diagnostics: See “Clinical features” above and “Diagnostics” below.

-- Discontinue nephrotoxic substances before administration.
+- The patient should discontinue nephrotoxic substances before administration.

 - Ensure hydration: isotonic NaCl before and after administration of contrast medium

 - Acetylcysteine (no clear recommendations )